orientechnologies/orientdb-docs/Data-Centers.md

   },
 ```

-NOTE: _This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
-If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.
+>**NOTE:** This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
+If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support).

 Example: